France delays Sahel counter-insurgency plan after Mali violence

 Paris had hoped to move the troops from its former colony Mali and other bases to target Islamist groups operating between southern Libya, northern Chad and northern Niger.
 It fears the fighters could use the region as a base for wider attacks.

-But it paused the plans after deadly clashes broke out between Mali government troops and Tuareg MNLA separatists in the northern town of Kidal over the weekend, officials said.
+But it paused the plans after deadly clashes broke out between Mali government troops and Tuareg MNLA separatists in the northern town of Kidal over the weekend, said officials.

-“Given the events of the last 48 hours, the operation to transfer operation Serval (in Mali) to a Sahel-Sahara French force must be delayed for several weeks,” a Defence Ministry source said on Tuesday.
+“Given the events of the last 48 hours, the operation to transfer operation Serval (in Mali) to a Sahel-Sahara French force must be delayed for several weeks,” a defense ministry source said on Tuesday.

-After that intervention drove the Islamists from major cities and towns, Mali’s government and separatist groups signed a deal to hold talks about greater autonomy for the north, but little progress has been made since last year with tensions gradually rising.
+After that intervention drove the Islamists from major cities and towns, Mali’s government and separatist groups signed a deal in Burkina Faso’s capital Ouagadougou to hold talks about greater autonomy for the north, but little progress has been made since last year with tensions gradually rising.

 A French military source said no new date had been set for the broader West African deployment, originally scheduled to be completed by the end of May.

-At least eight Malian soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor’s office in Kidal on Saturday.
+At least eight Malian soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor’s office in the northern town of Kidal on Saturday.

-The army retook key positions in the town, the traditional stronghold of the MNLA, on Tuesday without fighting but rebels remain in control of a military camp and the governor’s office, a military source and a witness said.
+The army retook key positions in Kidal on Tuesday without fighting but rebels remain in control of a military camp and the governor’s office, a military source and a witness said.

 “All the (army) reinforcements have arrived and they have taken control of all the strategic positions in the town except the governor’s office.
 We are just waiting for a political decision before moving onto the offensive,” a senior military source told Reuters.